 Tri-Cities Workcamps, Inc. is a non-profit interdenominational organization established in 1987 by Rev. John & Connie Romaine.
 It serves to provide a Christian retreat & learning experience for high school teens and their leaders.

 Each year we choose a Theme & Theme Song that influences everything we do at camp; the evening programs, devotions, and even the decorations!
-We're really excited about this year's theme which is simply:
+Stay posted for updates in the next few months about the theme for 2017.

 The song, "Do Something" by Matthew West, gives a challenge to everyone, to think, to make a decision, to not hold back, to make a difference in the world, to grow in their relationship with God, and trust that He's already made each person able to accomplish His will.

 What is Workcamp?

 You're invited to spend a week this summer rebuilding homes & lives!
 Construct porches & wheelchair ramps while you reconstruct hope in families.
 Brighten up homes with new walls & paint while you brighten up lives.
 At the end of the week, you & your youth group will have gained work skills plus a greater understanding of people & God's love.

 Tools & Transportation